NCAR/FAIR-Facilities-Instruments/index.md

 Shawna leads the Outreach & Partnerships work at ORCID.
 In this role, she builds strategic relationships worldwide and explores new opportunities for adoption and growth.
 Previously, Shawna was ORCID’s Engagement Manager for the Americas continuing the adoption and integration of ORCID in North, Central and South America and the Caribbean.

 ### Zach Chandler

+Zach Chandler is Director of Open Scholarship Strategy at Stanford University.
+He leads development of open science practices at Stanford, including initiatives related to data and methods sharing, open access, open source software, and persistent identifiers.

 ## [Project Award Information](#project-award-information)